StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ### Parameters

 - `catalog_name`: the name of the Iceberg catalog.
-This parameter is required.<br>The naming conventions are as follows:
+This parameter is required.<br/>The naming conventions are as follows:
   - The name can contain letters, digits (0-9), and underscores (_).
 It must start with a letter.
   - The name cannot exceed 64 characters in length.